aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 It gives you the option to *choose* what *type* of element you wish to use, *how* dynamic interactions are applied to your elements and *when* you want them to work.

 Generating HTML Elements, apply your code in either JavaScript or TypeScript and have it run on the Client, all from one single place.

-This is what `XElement` is all about.
+This is what `XElement` is all about!

 All without the addition of any other JavaScript framework or library involved !